 Two tests that measure the oxygen level in your blood are pulse oximetry and arterial blood gas tests.
 These tests are also called blood oxygen tests.

 Pulse oximetry measures the blood oxygen level using a special light.
 For an arterial blood gas test, your doctor inserts a needle into an artery, usually in your wrist, and takes a sample of blood.
 The oxygen level of the blood sample is measured.

 Lung function tests usually are painless and rarely cause side effects.
 You may feel some discomfort during an arterial blood gas test when the needle is inserted into the artery.

 Alpha-1 antitrypsin (AAT) deficiency has no cure.
 However, the lung diseases associated with this inherited condition have many treatments.
 Most of these treatments are the same as the ones used for a lung disease called COPD (chronic obstructive pulmonary disease).

 If you have symptoms related to AAT deficiency, your doctor may recommend:

-Alpha-1 augmentation therapy is a treatment to people who have AAT-related lung (or skin) disease.
-This therapy involves getting infusions of the AAT protein.
+Alpha-1 augmentation therapy is a treatment for people who have AAT-related lung (or skin) disease.
+This therapy involves getting infusions of AAT protein.
 This raises the level of the protein in your blood and lungs.